QTIM-Lab/DeepNeuro/deepneuro/pipelines/Segment_GBM/README.md

 In order to use Docker, you must mount the directory containing all of your data and your output.
 All inputted filepaths must be relative to this mounted directory.
 For example, if you mounted the directory /home/my_users/data/, and wanted to input the file /home/my_users/data/patient_1/FLAIR.nii.gz as a parameter, you should input /INPUT_DATA/patient_1/FLAIR.nii.gz.
 Note that the Python wrapper for Docker in this module will adjust paths for you.

-A brief explanation of this functions parameters follows:
+A brief explanation of this function's parameters follows:

 | Parameter       | Documenation           |
 | ------------- |-------------|